 There are lots of exciting things and places to visit when you move or visit Chicago.
 We will take a look at some of these unique things.

-1. Art Institute of Chicago: Aside from Paris, the Art Institute of Chicago boasts of the largest collection of impressionist and post-impressionist painting with over 30 paintings by Monet, van Gogh, Cezanne, and Toulouse-Lautrec.
-For those who love modern arts, there are modern design and architecture design collection from artists such as Frank Lloyd Wright, Le Corbusier with several models and drawings.
-The Art Institute also houses other ancient Greek, Roman and Etruscan artefacts, from pottery to coins, glass, jewelry, and mosaics among others.
+1. Art Institute of Chicago: Aside from Paris, the Art Institute of Chicago boasts of the largest collection of impressionist and post-impressionist paintings with over 30 paintings by Monet, van Gogh, Cezanne, and Toulouse-Lautrec.
+For those who love modern arts, there are modern design and architecture design collections from artists such as Frank Lloyd Wright, Le Corbusier with several models and drawings.
+The Art Institute also houses other ancient Greek, Roman and Etruscan artifacts, from pottery to coins, glass, jewelry, and mosaics among others.

 2. Skydeck: The Skydeck is a 442-meter Willis Tower that was the world’s tallest building for 25 years, and it still ranks among the top 25 tallest buildings in the world.
 With your Skydeck experience ticket, you can enjoy skipping the line and speeding up to the Skydeck as far as above 412.4 meters on the west side of the loop.
 On the route to the elevator, there’s a moving showcasing the 45-year history of the Willis Tower and Chicago’s other architectural wonders.
 The scene is a real delight to behold and you will never have a dull moment navigating through the Skydeck.